-(this page updated 2/9/16)
+(this page updated 8/15/20)

 The General Federation of Women’s Clubs – Michigan (GFWC MI) has a proud history of community service since it was organized in 1895.
 GFWC MI is a state affiliate of the General Federation of Women’s Clubs (GFWC) the oldest nondenominational, nonpartisan, international volunteer service organization of women and it is well into its second century of volunteer service in communities throughout the United States and the world.
-GFWC MI is currently comprised of 49 active clubs totaling 1,687 members across the state.
+GFWC MI is comprised of 42 active clubs with approximately 1,520 members across the state.

 GFWC MI Mission Statement